MSebanc/Tic-Tac-Toe/README.md

 - Read rules on how to play Tic Tac Toe
 - Play two player Tic Tac Toe
 - Play one player Tic Tac Toe against a computer
-- Player one player Tic Tac Toe against an unbeatable computer
+- Play one player Tic Tac Toe against an unbeatable computer or a easier version

 **_Users_**